 Deciding on a Major Career Exploration

 Choosing a major can be one of the toughest aspects of college.
 There seem to be so many choices!
 But it is so important that you do take the time to explore yourself and careers because you are investing time and money into your degree so you want to choose wisely.
-If you are still unsure after reviewing the information, please Contact a Career Counselor within CPDI.
+If you are still unsure after reviewing the information, we encourage you to become a part of our Explorer Program or Contact a Career Counselor within CPDI.

 Five Steps to Choosing Your College Major